DJ EFN: CHP Marketing and Promotions

 The effectiveness of EFN's street promotion for his Crazy Hood mixtapes eventually attracted the attention of various national brands in search of help with their products in the Miami market.
 Founded in 1997, CHP Marketing and Promotions has numbered Tommy Boy Records, Slip-n-Slide Records, Loud Records, Epic Records, Coca-Cola, and Eckō Unltd. among its clients over the years.
 Between 2001 and 2004, Crazy Hood ran Def Jam Recordings's street teams in south Florida.

 In 2002, EFN was named a member of Eckō Unltd.'s hip-hop dream team, a special feature of that year's edition of EA Sports' "Madden NFL" game.
 His teammates included De La Soul, Xzibit, and A Tribe Called Quest.

 College Radio, Pirate Radio, Satellite Radio, Digital Radio

 During the 1990s, EFN deejayed on local pirate radio stations and at the University of Miami's WVUM.
-Between 2009 and 2011, he teamed up with the rapper N.O.R.E. to host a satellite radio show for Sirius XM called "Militainment Crazy Raw Radio," a title that gave equal weight to N.O.R.E.'s Militainment brand, to Crazy Hood, and to 66 Raw, the channel on Sirius XM which carried the show.
+Between 2009 and 2011, he teamed up with the rapper N.O.R.E. to host a satellite radio show for SiriusXM called "Militainment Crazy Raw Radio," a title that gave equal weight to N.O.R.E.'s Militainment brand, to Crazy Hood, and to 66 Raw, the channel on Sirius XM which carried the show.
 In 2015, EFN began hosting a weekly show called "OG Radio" for the Dash Radio digital broadcasting platform.